TungstnBallon/bachelor-thesis-template-latex/PARKING_LOT.md

 - Literature review:
     - nodejs-Polars is sparse, so we will MAYBE: DECIDE reference the python documentation.
 - Architecture:
+    - explain IOType to use it elsewhere.
-    Cite requirement process
+    - Cite requirement process
     - Operator type calculators were not changed
         - they dont reflect the actual types of the data during runtime anymore.
         - they still prevent the user from doing illegal stuff.
 - Implementation:
-    - polarsExpessions:
-        - mention that pl.col and pl.lit are the most used ones and what they do
     - paper im workog
     - added sqlite-loader-lib to external field in package.json to solve build issues
 - Evaluation: